-However, a similar gradient was also detected in nonneoplastic thyroid tissue adjacent to PTC.
+However, a similar gradient was also detected in non-neoplastic thyroid tissue adjacent to PTC.
 This form of distribution has not been sufficiently described for the normal counterpart.
-Tumor cells can directly influence surrounding host tissue, but this is mostly known to affect peritumoral stroma, which undergoes changes resembling some properties of cancerous stroma (40).
-It is unlikely that physical contact between cancer and normal cells at the tumor border is the reason for local FOXE1 overexpression, since there was no obvious difference in expression patterns between encapsulated and nonencapsulated tumors.
-Moreover, there was no relationship with capsule thickness or tumor size.
-It is conceivable that FOXE1 overexpression may be due to humoral factors secreted by cancer or normal cells, either epithelial or stromal, but this hypothesis requires further investigation.
-The fact that nuclear FOXE1 expression in normal thyroid tissue in the vicinity of the tumor border was not associated in multivariate analysis with any tumor characteristic hampers assumptions about the significance of such an accumulation.
-It could be a reactive change, but whether it provides a positive or negative feedback to the tumor remains to be established.
+Tumor cells can directly influence surrounding host tissue but this is mostly known to affect peritumoral stroma which undergoes changes resembling some properties of cancerous stroma (40).
+It is unlikely that physical contact between cancer and normal cells at the tumor border is the reason for local FOXE1 overexpression since there was no principal difference in expression patterns between encapsulated and non-encapsulated tumors.
+Moreover, there was no relationship to capsule thickness or tumor size.
+A possibility exists that FOXE1 overexpression may be due to humoral factors secreted by cancer or normal cells, either epithelial or stromal, but this hypothesis requires further investigation.
+The fact that nuclear FOXE1 expression in normal thyroid tissue in vicinity of the tumor border did not associate on multivariate analysis with any tumor characteristic hampers assumptions about the significance of such accumulation.
+It could be a reactive change but whether it provides a positive or negative feedback to the tumor remains to be established.

 In order to explain FOXE1 overexpression around the tumor border, we explored several markers.
-We observed that the MCM2 index decreased with increasing distance from the tumor border in the cancer tissue.
-This correlated statistically with FOXE1 scores.
-However, a similar pattern and correlation were not observed in the normal tissue, suggesting that there is no direct link of FOXE1 overexpression with cell proliferation per se.
-To address stromal effects, we assessed the distribution of tumor-associated macrophages that are known to be important regulators of the cancer microenvironment (41).
-CD68 immunostaining demonstrated preferential accumulation of macrophages around the tumor border, either on the side of the tumor or the normal tissue, but large interspecimen variations were observed; CD68 staining did not correlate with any FOXE1 scores in either tumor or normal tissue (A.B., unpublished data).
+We observed that MCM2 index decreased with increasing distance from the tumor border in the cancer tissue.
+This statistically correlated with FOXE1 scores.
+However, a similar pattern and correlation were not observed in the normal tissue pointing at the lack of a direct link of FOXE1 overexpression to cell proliferation per se.
+To address stromal effects, we assessed the distribution of tumor-associated macrophages which are known to be important regulators of cancer microenvironment (41).
+CD68 immunostaining demonstrated preferential accumulation of macrophages around the tumor border either on the tumor or normal tissue side but large inter-specimen variations were observed; CD68 staining did not correlate with any FOXE1 scores in either tumor or normal tissue (A.B., unpublished data).
 The effect of reactive oxygen species was examined using an antibody to 4-HNE, a marker of peroxide-induced damage (42).
-Immunostaining showed antigen localization in the cytoplasm of normal thyroid cells, while cancer tissue was predominantly negative, probably due to the downregulation of thyroid peroxidase in PTC; also, no gradient staining was observed (A.B., unpublished data).
-Thus, neither of these biological processes could explain the four zone FOXE1 expression pattern.
-Further experiments employing gene expression microarray analysis of cells microdissected from the four regions may provide insights into the differential expression of FOXE1 and the underlying mechanisms.
+Immunostaining showed antigen localization in the cytoplasm of normal thyroid cells while cancer tissue was predominantly negative, probably due to the downregulation of thyroid peroxidase in PTC; also, no gradient staining was observed (A.B., unpublished data).
+Thus, neither of these biological processes could explain the "four zone" FOXE1 expression pattern.
+Further experiments employing gene expression microarray analysis of cells microdissected from four regions may provide insights into the differential expression of FOXE1 and related mechanisms.